wout/rosetta/docs/why_rosetta.md

 ```

 Rosetta is that much faster because a lot of the hard work happens at
-compile-time.
-And because the majority of the data is stored on the [stack
+compile-time, and the majority of the data is stored on the [stack
 rather than the
 heap](https://stackoverflow.com/questions/79923/what-and-where-are-the-stack-and-heap),
 out of the scope of garbage collector.